 It’s important to remember that one’s wellbeing extends beyond the workplace.
-MJ O’Neill shares strategies for building a healthier and more balanced professional life in 2018.
+MJ O’Neill shares strategies for building a healthier and more balanced professional life.

 Do you feel like you could be healthier?
 You’re not alone.
 Year after year, the majority of New Year’s Resolutions are either explicitly about health and wellbeing (‘lose weight/get healthy’) or closely related to it (‘more self-care’, ‘get more sleep’, ‘better work-life balance’).
 But, like most of the world, we in marketing and communications often struggle to achieve those goals.

 So, what’s the solution?
-Part of it is a strong support network*.
-But, it’s also about creating structures that empower us as individuals to achieve our goals.
-And, often, our ideas of what gives us the strength to stick to New Year’s Resolutions aren’t actually what health professionals would recommend.
-We may know what we want – but we’re looking in the wrong direction.
+Part of it is a strong support network; creating and embracing structures that empower us as individuals.
+But, often, our ideas of what empowers us aren’t actually what health professionals would recommend.
+We may know what we want – but we’re running in the wrong direction.

 But, if we changed how we thought about our goals?
 Things might go very differently.